DatawithEzekie/Decodelabs-internship/README.md

   Chair - 562 units Printer - 542 units Laptop - 535 units

-  These product account for a significant portion of total sales volume
+  These product account for a significant portion of total sales volume.

 # 4. Revenue Is Fairy Distributed Across Products